Eladir-Dev/Data-Com.-Game/README.md

 * Guillermo Myers ([GitHub](https://github.com/cyan-wolf))

 ## Concept
-This client-server app allows plays to play one of several games.
+This client-server app allows players to play one of several games.
 The two main games are:
 * A turn-based strategy board game.
 * A real-time word game.